lingthio/Flask-User/docs/source/configure_settings.rst

 Flask-User settings
 -------------------

-Below is a complete list of configurable Flask-User settings.
+Below is a complete list of configurable Flask-User settings and their defaults.

 Note: Ignore the `__Settings` part of the class name.
 It's a trick we use to split the code and docs across several files.